AUNA — Auna S.A.

 1. Key Financial Results and Metrics

-- Consolidated Revenue: Grew 6% year-over-year (FX neutral) in Q4; full-year revenue increased by 4%.
+- Consolidated Revenue: Grew 6% year-over-year in Q4, with a full-year increase of 4%.

-- Adjusted Net Income: Increased over threefold to PEN 136 million in Q4 and more than tripled to PEN 336 million for the full year.
+- Adjusted Net Income: Reached PEN 136 million in Q4 (up from PEN 36 million YoY) and PEN 336 million for the full year (more than tripled).

 2. Strategic Updates and Business Highlights

-- Peru Performance: Continued to outperform, with Q4 revenue growth of 11% driven by high complexity services and a record low medical loss ratio (MLR) of 48.5%.
-Auna signed a public-private partnership with EsSalud to operate a new outpatient facility.
+- Peru Performance: Continued to outperform with an 11% revenue increase in Q4, driven by high complexity services and a record low medical loss ratio.

-- Colombia: Results aligned with objectives, focusing on cash flow improvement and a higher mix of risk-sharing contracts.
+- Colombia: Results aligned with objectives, focusing on cash flow improvement through risk-sharing contracts and reducing reliance on intervened payors.

 3. Forward Guidance and Outlook

-- CapEx expected to remain around 4% of revenue, focusing on growth investments balanced with cash flow generation.
+- CapEx: Expected to remain around 4% of revenue, focusing on maintenance and IT investments.

-- Impairment Losses: High impairment losses in trade receivables in Colombia and Peru were noted, although improvements in accounts receivable days were reported.
+- Impairment Losses: Higher impairment losses in trade receivables noted in both Colombia and Peru, although management expects improvements in 2026.

 5. Notable Q&A Insights

-- Guidance Breakdown: Analysts inquired about growth expectations by region, with management indicating that Mexico's recovery is expected to drive overall improvement.
+- Guidance Breakdown: Analysts inquired about growth expectations by region, with management indicating that Mexico's recovery is crucial for overall improvement.